kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/health/index.md

 **Direct Damage** (the wounds affecting the **Equipment Slots** directly) on the other hand is actual **long-term physical damage** - broken bones, 3rd degree burns, deep cut wounds etc.

+> **Example**: Roric has 3 HP left and 11 Equipment Slots.
+He suffers a blow for 5 damage.
+3 hits are taken by the HP pool, but 2 wounds are inflicted.
+Now Roric has 0 HP and 9 Equipment Slots.

+The character can choose which equipment slot to put a wound into.
+If the slot is occupied by an item (equipped or packed), the item is either dropped or (potentially, at the Referee's discrtetion) destroyed!

+> **Example**: Roric is in a bad spot and he suffers another 4 damage to his Equipment Slots and his life is hanging on 5 remaining slots.
+Too bad that he had 6 Armour Points worth of armour on him and by having only 5 slots left he can only have 5 items - he chose to drop 2 armour pieces so that he can still hold his sword!
+He now has 14 AC, instead of 16!

 ## Natural Healing

 A **full day of rest** and doing nothing else but recovering **in a safe haven** restores **1d6 + CON** hit points.